M

 Strong signal

-They speak about uncertainty and gaps in their own thinking — not just their achievements
+Speaks about uncertainty and gaps in their own thinking, not just achievements

-They can describe a moment when they genuinely changed their mind on something important
+Can describe a moment when they genuinely changed their mind

-They already ask questions that their peers aren't asking yet
+Already asks questions their peers aren't asking yet

 Weak signal

-They come in with all the answers already — the program is a credential, not a calling
+Comes in with all the answers - the program is a credential, not a calling

-They can't name a book they've read in the last year outside their industry
+Can't name a book read outside their industry this year

 Their nomination reads like a LinkedIn recommendation - impressive but hollow